Got more packages than Amazon on Christmas but wondering how you should deploy them? 📦

 SimpleMDM can help with all your macOS .pkg deployments, whether you have dozens, hundreds, or even thousands of Macs.

-SimpleMDM distributes packages using native Apple MDM commands, including the “InstallApplication” command.
-This means that no SimpleMDM-related client binary is needed on the macOS device to assist with the installation process.
-Once SimpleMDM has provided the installation command to the device, internal macOS processes are used to properly install the package and run any included scripts.
+SimpleMDM distributes packages using native Apple MDM commands, including the InstallApplication command.
+This means no SimpleMDM-related client binary is needed on the macOS device to assist with installation.
+Once SimpleMDM has provided the installation command to the device, internal macOS processes are used to install the package and run any included scripts properly.

 Since a SimpleMDM client is not required on the device, a new level of streamlined macOS deployment process is possible.
-For instance, a popular deployment methodology includes utilizing Apple DEP, SimpleMDM, and third party solutions like Munki, Puppet, or Chef.
-This tool stack can initialize, configure, and install software to macOS computers automatically when they are initially unboxed or wiped.
+For instance, a popular deployment methodology includes utilizing Apple DEP, SimpleMDM, and third-party solutions like Munki, Puppet, or Chef to automatically initialize, configure, and install software on macOS computers.

 Not all macOS packages are alike.
 It’s worth noting that macOS has specific requirements for the packages it receives from MDM.
 If these conditions are not met, the package will fail to install.

 The two primary requirements are:

 The package is a product archive.
 Product archives are typically built using the macOS productbuild command line utility, with a third-party package building application, or by the app developer.

 The package is signed.
 A package may be signed by the app developer, or the package can be signed using the macOS pkgbuild command line utility if not.
 Only the product archive needs to be signed.
 Any contained packages may remain unsigned.